-Qualtrics is a web-based survey tool available to all Wesleyan faculty, staff and students.
-Qualtrics features over 90 question types as well as a library of surveys that can be adapted and used.
-To get started with Qualtrics, log on with your university credentials.
+Qualtrics is a web-based survey tool available to all Texas Wesleyan faculty, staff and students.
+Qualtrics features over 90 question types as well as a library of surveys that you can adapt and use.

 Mediasite is the University's current solution for lecture capture and hosting pre-recorded video.
 Faculty can make use of the Mediasite Desktop Recorder to create lecture capture video from a desktop computer equipped with a microphone and camera.
 Faculty users can also access the My Mediasite tool within the Blackboard Course Tools area to download the Mediasite Desktop Recorder application, upload existing video files and manage their video presentations that have been uploaded to Mediasite.